paralevel/secret-actions-for-shortcuts/README.md

 > [!NOTE]
 > - These actions are part extracted, part reverse engineered, copies of built in actions in Shortcuts app, which are for various reasons not selectable in the user interface
 > - Probably nothing risky about them, but no guarantee
-> - Confirmed to work on iOS 26 and macOS 26 only
+> - Confirmed to work on iOS 26 and macOS Tahoe 26 only

 <br>